helidon-io/helidon-examples/examples/microprofile/threads/README.md

 the number of times you want to make the computation, and it uses a small bounded pool of platform threads to execute the task.

-### Use of Helidon's @ExecuteOn annotation

-This example uses `io.helidon.common.configurable.ThreadPoolSupplier` to create the two executors used in the example.
-This provides a few benefits:

-1. ThreadPoolSupplier supports a number of tuning parameters that enable us to configure a small, bounded threadpool.
-2. You can drive the thread pool configuration via Helidon config -- see this example's `application.yaml`
-3. You get propagation of Helidon's Context which supports Helidon's features as well as direct use by the application.

 ### Logging

 In `logging.properties` the log level for `io.helidon.common.configurable.ThreadPool` is increased so that you can see the values used to configure the platform thread pool.
-When you start the application you will see a line like
+When you exercise the application you will see a line like
 ```
-ThreadPool 'application-platform-executor-thread-pool-1' {corePoolSize=1, maxPoolSize=2,
+ThreadPool 'application-platform-executor-thread-pool-2' {corePoolSize=1, maxPoolSize=2,
  queueCapacity=10, growthThreshold=1000, growthRate=0%, averageQueueSize=0.00, peakQueueSize=0, averageActiveThreads=0.00, peakPoolSize=0, currentPoolSize=0, completedTasks=0, failedTasks=0, rejectedTasks=0}
 ```
 This reflects the configuration of the platform thread pool created by the application